Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

 * Generic:
     * `Back-of-the-envelope calculation`- rough calculation with simplified assumptions
     * `Fermi estimations` - good approximate calculations with little or no actual data (by making justified guesses)
-    * `Proof of Concept` - small test that shows if theoretical idea can be achieved in reality
+    * `Proof of Concept` - small test which shows if theoretical idea can be achieved in reality
     * `SWOT analysis` - helps to identify the most important parameters - strengths, weaknesses, opportunities, and threats
     * `Tit for tat` -  strategy in which agent's first move is cooperation, while all other moves should replicate opponent's previous action
     * `Backup` - copy of data stored elsewhere so that it may be used to restore the original after a data loss event